 In 2008, Stephen got a first generation iPhone and jailbroke it to download an early four-track recording app.
 This was years before you could launch GarageBand on your iPhone, and the simple app replicated the lo-fi charm of a cassette four-track.
 Enchanted by the paradox of digital recording sounding like hiss-filled cassette demos, he commenced producing and recording his library of music.

-The songs Stephen has been releasing lately are teasing the arrival of his first full-length LP, King Jaymes.
-It is currently scheduled to drop in the spring of 2025.
-And with it, Stephen has finally achieved his sonic ideals.
+The songs Stephen has been releasing lately are teasing the arrival of his first full-length LP, King Jaymes, scheduled for release this April.
+And with the release of his debut album, Stephen has finally achieved his sonic ideals.

 I’m collaborating with an international mixing engineer who is a true kindred spirit and an absolute master of of the art.
-He really gets my music, and together we’ve achieved the sound I’ve always heard in my head.”
+He really gets my music, and together we’ve achieved the sound I’ve always heard in my head.
+Who knows what sounds we’ll cook up next.
+I probably need a better microphone.”